-Remote patient monitoring (RPM) has moved from being a future-forward concept to a standard part of care delivery, especially for chronic condition management, post-discharge follow-ups, and senior care.
-But the real value of any remote patient monitoring platform isn’t just in collecting vitals or health data.
+Remote patient monitoring (RPM) has evolved from a futuristic concept to a standard component of care delivery, particularly for managing chronic conditions, post-discharge follow-ups, and senior care.
+However, the real value of any remote patient monitoring platform lies not just in collecting vitals or health data.
 It’s in making that data visible and useful to care teams within their existing systems—most critically, their EHRs.

 In this blog, we’ll walk through the challenges that commonly arise when integrating a remote patient monitoring platform with an EHR system.
 More importantly, we’ll share actionable best practices based on what’s worked on the ground, including examples from our work at Mindbowser.